funatsufumiya/GP_to_colored_curves/README.md

 [![GitHub Latest Release)](https://img.shields.io/github/v/release/funatsufumiya/GP_to_colored_curves?logo=github)](https://github.com/funatsufumiya/GP_to_colored_curves/releases)

 Check [Releases](https://github.com/funatsufumiya/GP_to_colored_curves/releases) and download ZIP files from there.
 (This may be older than latest, but maybe more stable.)
+Then drop it into Blender.

 ### From nightly (main branch, latest)